 Criminals will use creative ways to get your personal and financial data.
 One technique they use is called “skimming.”
-Thieves use hidden electronics to steal the information stored on your card and record your PIN number to access all that hard-earned cash in your account.
+Thieves use hidden electronics to steal the information stored on your card and record your personal identification number (PIN) to access all that hard-earned cash in your account.

 Some skimmers install a phony card reader or keypad.
 Others use hidden cameras to watch your hands on the keypad.
 You are your best defense when it comes to skimming.
 Keep these three things in mind every time.